sethvincent/directory-command/README.md

 ### Flags

-Unlinke args, the order that they are defined in does not matter, and they can be placed in any order when using a cli tool.
+Unlike args, the order that they are defined in does not matter, and they can be placed in any order when using a cli tool.

 An example flag definition: